DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Slightly greenish patterns were visible on its surface, which was proof of it being functional.

 "For demons locked inside to remove this barrier and escape...
 That's impossible I guess.
-Besides if it would happen, I'd expect both Saki and Ashlan say that demons escaped from graveyard"
+Besides if it would happen, I'd expect both Saki and Ashlan say that demons escaped from graveyard."

 It could be that sealing stone was left like that since no one sealed demons inside 100 years ago.
-If you think like that, it sounds logical.
+If you think like that, it was sound.

 "First time I'm entering from this entrance..."